Bruce-Research-Group/ECRIT/README.md

 ![](/Screenshots/StartMenu.png)

 2. If successful, the program will open to the controller menu.
-Here start by clear any possible obstructions out of the way of your 3D printer, then click the home button to ensure your printer starts at the right position.
+Here start by clearing any possible obstructions out of the way of your 3D printer, then click the home button to ensure your printer starts at the right position.

 ![](Screenshots/ControllerMenu.png)